nojimage/cakephp-login-attempts/README.md

 #### `attemptsStorageModel`

-A model used for logging a failure login and check count of failure login.
+A model used for logging login failures and checking the count of failed login attempts.

 default: `'LoginAttempts.Attempts'`